-The approval of the proposed amendments to our certificate of incorporation and by-laws to a permit a special meeting of stockholders to be called by 25% or more of our stockholders in certain circumstances requires the affirmative vote of 66\%3% of the voting power of all outstanding shares of the Company's stock.
+The approval of the proposed amendments to our certificate of incorporation and by-laws to a permit a special meeting of stockholders to be called by 25% or more of our stockholders in certain circumstances requires the affirmative vote of $66^2/3\%$ of the voting power of all outstanding shares of the Company's stock.
 Abstentions will have the effect of a vote AGAINST the proposal.
-Broker non-votes will have the effect of a vote AGAINST the proposal.